Solaire of Astora: Development

-Merchandise
+Promotion and reception

 An Amiibo of Solaire was released alongside the Switch version of Dark Souls: Remastered in 2018.
 It causes the player's character in the game to perform the gesture when tapped without any prerequisites.
 However, the Amiibo was exclusive to GameStop, causing heavy shortages in availability and making it rarer than usual.

-Reception

 Destructoid named Solaire one of their favorite new video game characters of 2011, calling him "the embodiment of selfless camaraderie and generosity", as well as "bat-shit crazy".
 He was also called a "total badass" by Eurogamer.
 The mission to save Solaire was called one of the 20 most unique sidequests in video game history by GamesRadar+, saying that "if there ever was an NPC worth saving, it would be him".
 Matthew Byrd of Den of Geek called him the third best video game NPC, stating that "Solaire of Astora is everything that you’re not expecting to find in Dark Souls.
 He’s optimistic, friendly, and, if you play your cards right, helpful".

 James Davenport of PC Gamer praised Solaire as "a human-shaped reminder that other people are all we have", also saying that the character was "why I so often rally against the 'get good' ethos that so many misguided Dark Souls players cling to".
 He stated that he liked the tragic ending of Solaire because it was a "call to action", though saying that he would save the character on his next playthrough.

 Solaire was modded into Darkest Dungeon as a playable character by a fan of the game, which was called a "fantastic mixup" of the two games by PC Gamer.
-He also was given Easter eggs in Borderlands 2 as the similarly named "Knight Solitaire", and in World of Warcraft: Warlords of Draenor as a follower named "Soulaire of Andorhal".
+He also was given Easter eggs in Borderlands 2 as the similarly named "Knight Solitaire", and in World of Warcraft: Warlords of Draenor as a follower named "Soulare of Andorhal".
 A "Praise the Sun"-inspired gesture was included as an emote in Destiny.